FlaviusGavriluta/Objects_Classes/README.md

 4. **Interfaces and Abstraction:**

 You can define an interface or an abstract class that describes common behaviors for all creatures.
+Interfaces are a powerful way to define contracts for classes.
+An interface can declare methods that must be implemented by any class that implements the interface.
+Let's introduce an interface called Battler, which will define the methods that any fighting-capable entity must have.
+Interfaces also allow a type of polymorphism, as you can treat objects that implement an interface as instances of that interface.
+For example, you can have a method that accepts any object that implements the Battler interface.
+Interfaces are powerful for defining common behaviors and for allowing interaction between objects that may be very different in other respects.

 * **Composition:**